-Bisexual men face unique challenges to their sexual healthJune 23rd, 2014 in HIV & AIDS /
+Bisexual men face unique challenges to their sexual healthJune 23, 2014 in Medicine & Health / HIV & AIDS

 Bisexual men have many unmet public health needs, which leave them vulnerable to sexually transmitted infections (STIs) and other health problems.
 This new study from the Centers for Disease Control and Prevention (CDC) illuminates the behavioral, interpersonal, and social realities of men who have sex with men and women (MSMW), and it explores possible interventions to better serve their needs.
 The findings are published today in the American Journal of Preventive Medicine.